gautamnaik1994/SalesForecasting_ML_CaseStudy/blog/blog.md

 #### Forecasting Techniques

 When it comes to Forecasting techniques using ML algorithms there are multiple ways to forecast the sales data.
-Following are the techniques:
+The following are the techniques:

 **Single-step Forecasting**
 Single-step forecasting is a forecasting technique that involves predicting one future time step at a time.
 In the context of this project, it would mean using the data from the previous 30 days to forecast the sales for the next day.
 This is a simple and straightforward approach that can be effective for short-term forecasting.

 **Multi-step Forecasting**
 Multi-step forecasting is a forecasting technique that involves predicting multiple future time steps simultaneously.
 In the context of this project, it would mean using the data from the previous 30 days to forecast the sales for the next 7 days.
 This is a more advanced technique compared to single-step forecasting (predicting one time step ahead) and often requires additional feature engineering and more complex models.
-This can be done by training a separate model for each day ie. training a model for day 1, train another model for day 2 and so on.
+This can be done by training a separate model for each day ie. training a model for day 1, training another model for day 2 and so on.
 This is computationally expensive and not feasible for this project as it requires training and maintaining 7 models.

 **Multi-output Forecasting**
 This is computationally less expensive compared to multi-step forecasting as we train a single model to predict multiple days in the future.